McNeese State University Scholarships (2025–2026)

 ✅ Automatic Merit Scholarships

 McNeese State awards automatic merit scholarships to admitted freshmen who meet published GPA and ACT/SAT requirements.
-Awards are based on your best 6-semester GPA (through junior year) and official test scores received by March 31.
-Housing awards only apply if you live on campus.
-No separate application is needed—just apply for admission by the priority date.
+Awards are based on your best 6-semester GPA (through junior year) and your highest single-date ACT or SAT score received by March 31.
+Housing awards apply only to students living on campus.
+No separate scholarship application is needed—just apply for admission by the priority date.

 Automatic Scholarship FAQ